SNodeC/snode.c/README.md

 The client instance `echoClient` must *connect* to the server by calling `echoClient.connect()`.

 Equivalent to the server instance a client instance provides a view overloaded `connect()` methods whose arguments also vary depending on the network layer used.
-Here it is assumed that the server runs on the same machine as the client.
+Here it is assumed that we talk to an IPv4 server which runs on the same machine (localhost) as the client.
 Thus we pass the hostname "localhost" and port number 8001 to the `connect()` method.

 If we would have created a named client instance than a special `connect()` method which only expects the lambda function can be used.
 In that case the configuration of this named instance would be done using command line arguments and/or a configuration file.